-Now in his fourth season, Dan Earl continues to guide VMI basketball with a steady hand.
-Having spent the first three years transitioning Keydet basketball to a new style of play, Earl enters 2018-19 with a roster full of youth, energy and an appetite to advance VMI basketball in the coming seasons.
+Now in his fifth season, Dan Earl continues to guide VMI basketball with a steady hand.
+Having spent the first three years transitioning Keydet basketball to a new style of play, Earl enters 2019-20 with a roster full of youth, energy and an appetite to advance VMI basketball in the coming seasons.

 Earl was named head VMI basketball coach on April 12, 2015.
 Earl came to VMI from the United States Naval Academy where he was Associate Head Coach since the 2011-12 season.
 His duties included serving as recruiting director, scheduling, scouting of opponents, game preparation and player development.

 While at Navy, Earl used his experience as a dynamic recruiter to draw several talented student-athletes to Annapolis that were instrumental in the Midshipmen doubling conference wins in each of the first four seasons under head coach Ed DeChellis.
 Navy posted eight Patriot League wins in 2014-15 and defeated rival Army three times which included a conference tournament victory over the Cadets.

 Earl directed the Navy offensive sets and played a vital role in increasing scoring output of key offensive players.
 On the defensive side, Navy ranked 57th in the country in scoring defense in 2013-14 and had the second lowest turnover total in school history.

 Earl became the 28th head coach in VMI program history that dates back to 1908-09.

 Earl starred on the basketball court at Penn State where he helped the Nittany Lions to one of the most prolific winning periods in the mid-90’s before spending six years from 2006-11 on the staff at Penn State as an assistant coach.